nervosnetwork/docs/docs/dev-guide/debugging-ckb-script.md

 For example, see the default lock script error codes: [secp256k1 error codes](https://github.com/nervosnetwork/ckb-system-scripts/wiki/Error-codes)

 > A common mistake is mixing up lock script errors and type script errors.
-A simple debugging method is to remove the type script, then run again; if the error still exists, you can be sure the error is being caused by the lock script; otherwise, it is caused by the type script.
+A simple debugging method is to remove the type script, then execute the transaction again; if the error still exists, you can be sure the error is being caused by the lock script; otherwise, it is caused by the type script.

 ## Debug syscall